 Their community in St Albans is home to up to 39 companions, who together, run our social enterprises that help fund our work.
 Every month they rescue more than 35 tonnes of unwanted household goods and resell it in one of their 4 shops across the county.
 Some is restored and given a new life, teaching companions woodworking and upcycling skills.

 Independent research using the Social Return on Investment methodology found that for every £1 invested in an Emmaus community there is an £11 social, economic and environmental return on investment.

-The Open Door charity works to support homeless people and others who are vulnerable or at risk of homelessness.
-Our vision is to ensure that no-one should need to sleep rough in the St Albans area and to improve the life chances of homeless people in our community.
+Since 1993 Open Door, with the help of the St Albans community, has supported over 7,000 people who have experienced homelessness and been at risk of sleeping rough.
+Their vision is to ensure that no-one should need to sleep rough in the St Albans area and to improve the life chances of homeless people in our community.

 The charity established the night shelter in Bricket Road, which provides accommodation for up to 12 people and drop-in services offering advice on things like housing and health care.
 It organises the provision of nutritious meals by volunteers at the shelter and drop in, funds a counselling service and a pilot project for early intervention addiction support, and contributes to maintenance and refurbishment.
 The Charity funds the Safe Streets Outreach Service worker, who supports those on the streets, helping them access accommodation; it also runs the volunteer-led Winter Beds Project, which last year accommodated 16 individuals who would otherwise have slept rough during the winter months.

 email firstname.lastname@example.org or visit https://opendoorstalbans.org/get-involved/sleepout-2023/